Do you want to gain instructional evaluation experience?

 to evaluate and redesign open educational resources for Adult Basic Education

-We are excited to announce a free open service course managed by Designers for Learning, a 501(c)(3) nonprofit organization in the United States that coordinates service-learning opportunities for those who seek to gain experience creating instruction to support important social causes.
-This 6-week course will take place March 20 – April 30, 2017 on Canvas Network, a massive open online course (MOOC) platform.
+We are excited to offer a free self-paced service course managed by Designers for Learning, a 501(c)(3) nonprofit organization in the United States that coordinates service-learning opportunities for those who seek to gain experience creating instruction to support important social causes.
+This self-paced is offered on Canvas Network, a massive open online course (MOOC) platform.

 What is the course focus?